AbirS2026/SVADF-Bubble/README.md

 ## Citation

-If you use this code, please cite the paper:
+If you find this repository helpful, kindly cite the paper and share with more researchers interested in this domain:

 Sarkar, A. and Wells, M. T.
 **Is There an AI Bubble?
 Robust Date-Stamping for Periods of Exuberance.**